wpengine/wp-graphql-content-blocks/README.md

 ## How to Install

-The plugin is an extension of `wp-graphql`, so first of all make sure you have this plugin installed.
+This plugin is an extension of [`wp-graphql`](https://www.wpgraphql.com/), so make sure you have it installed first.

 1. Clone the repo or download the zip file of the project.
 2. Within the plugin folder use `composer` to install the vendor dependencies: